-The Company was party to various fixed price commodity swap contracts that settled during the years ended December 31, 2021, 2022 and 2023.
-As of December 31, 2023, the Company has no fixed price commodity swap contracts.
-The Company enters into these swap contracts when management believes that favorable future sales prices for the Company's production can be secured.
-Under these swap agreements, when actual commodity prices upon settlement are less than the contractually provided fixed price, the Company receives the difference from the counterparty.
-In addition, the Company has entered into basis swap contracts in order to hedge the difference between the NYMEX index price and a local index price.
-Under these basis swap agreements, when actual commodity prices upon settlement are less than the contractual commodity prices upon settlement are less than the contracts, the Company has entered into basis swap contracts in order to hedge the difference between the NYMEX index price and a local index price.
-Under these basis swap agreements, when actual commodity prices upon settlement are less than the contracts, the Company pays the difference from the counterparty.
-When actual commodity prices upon settlement are less than the contractually provided fixed price, the Company pays the difference to the counterparty.
-When actual commodity prices upon settlement are less than the contractually provided fixed price, the Company pays the difference from the counterparty.
-When actual commodity prices upon settlement are less than the contractually provided fixed price, the Company pays the difference to the counterparty.
+The Company was party to various commodity derivative contracts that settled during the years ended December 31, 2022, 2023 and 2024.
+The Company enters derivative contracts when management believes that favorable future sales prices for the Company's production can be secured.
+Under the Company's swap agreements, when actual commodity prices upon settlement exceed the fixed price provided by the swap contracts, the Company pays the difference to the counterparty.
+When actual commodity prices upon settlement are less than the contractually provided fixed price, the Company receives the difference from the counterparty.
+Under the Company's collar agreements, when actual commodity prices upon settlement are less than the contractually provided fixed price, the Company pays the floor price provided by the contract, the Company receives the difference from the counterparty.
+When actual commodity prices upon settlement are above the ceiling price, the Company pays the difference to the counterparty.

-The Company's derivative contracts have not been designated as hedges for accounting purposes; therefore, all gains and losses are recognized in the Company's statements of operations and comprehensive income (loss).
+The Company's derivative contracts have not been designated as hedges for accounting purposes; therefore, all gains and losses are recognized in the Company's statements of operations and comprehensive income.